 Dulce Wireless Tijuana:

-In FY2014, ICF contributed nearly half a million dollars in support of health and human services programs, with a special focus on healthcare in Mexico.
+In FY2018, ICF contributed $1,120,000 dollars in support of health and human services programs, with a special focus on access and quality of healthcare in Mexico.
 These include:

 Fronteras Unidas Pro Salud, A.C.:

 $90,000 to support the “Gente Joven” teen outreach program on sexual and reproductive health and rights.
 Learn about the impacts of Pro-Salud’s diverse health programs from Executive Director, Marcela Marino:

 $128,000 for community gardens and cooking & nutrition classes benefiting youth and families in La Paz, Mexico.

 Join Our Mailing List: Stay Connected with ICF

 Be the first to get exclusive updates on what ICF is doing to make a difference!